-Today, chatbots can consistently manage customer interactions 24x7 while continuously improving the quality of the responses and keeping costs down.
-Chatbots automate workflows and free up employees from repetitive tasks.
-A chatbot can also eliminate long wait times for phone-based customer support, or even longer wait times for email, chat and web-based support, because they are available immediately to any number of users at once.
-That’s a great user experience—and satisfied customers are more likely to exhibit brand loyalty.
+Today, virtual assistants can consistently manage customer interactions 24x7 while continuously improving the quality of the responses and keeping costs down.
+A virtual assistant can also eliminate long wait times for phone-based customer support, or even longer wait times for email, chat and webform-based support, because they are available immediately to any number of users at once.
+That’s a great user experience—and happy users mean increased brand satisfaction and loyalty.

 Staffing a customer support center day and night is expensive.
 And for some departments, such as human resources, it might not be possible.
-Industries have been created to address the outsourcing of this function, but that carries significant cost.
-It also reduces control over a brand’s interaction with its customers.
+Industries have been created to address the outsourcing of this function, but that carries significant cost and limits your company’s control over your brand’s interaction with your customers.

-A chatbot, however, can answer questions 24 hours a day, seven days a week.
+A virtual assistant, however, can answer questions 24 hours a day, seven days a week.
 It can provide a new first line of support, supplement support during peak periods, or offer an additional support option.
-At the very least, using a chatbot can help reduce the number of users who need to speak with a human, which can help businesses avoid scaling up staff due to increased demand or implementing a 24-hour support staff.
+At the very least, using a virtual assistant can help reduce the number of users who need to speak with a human, which can help businesses avoid scaling up staff due to increased demand or implementing a 24-hour support staff.

-Chatbots can help with sales lead generation and improve conversion rates, providing guidance and key information to shoppers.
+Virtual assistants can help with sales and improve conversion rates, providing guidance and key information to shoppers.
 For example, a customer browsing a website for a product or service may have questions about different features, attributes or plans.
-A chatbot can provide these answers, helping the customer decide which product or service to buy or take the next logical step toward that final purchase.
-And for more complex purchases with a multistep sales funnel, the chatbot can qualify the lead before connecting the customer with a trained sales agent.
+A virtual assistant can provide these answers, helping the customer decide which product or service to buy or take the next logical step toward that final purchase.
+And for more complex purchases with a multistep sales funnel, the virtual assistant can qualify the lead before connecting the customer with a trained sales agent.

-Selecting a chatbot platform can be straightforward and the payoff can be significant for companies and users.
+Selecting a virtual assistant can be straightforward and the payoff can be significant for companies and users.
 Providing customers with a responsive, conversational channel can help your business meet expectations for immediate and always-available interactions while keeping costs down.

-For example, a digital strategist for an eCommerce company could select and deploy a virtual sales assistant to provide browsing customers with more detailed information about the products, highlight differences between models, and offer additional user guides and how-to videos.
-Likewise, the HR department in an enterprise organization may ask a developer to find a chatbot that can give employees 24/7 access to information about benefits and facilitate navigating that information — all without having to speak with someone in person.
+For example, a digital strategist for an eCommerce company could select and deploy a virtual sales assistant to provide browsing customers more detailed information about the products, highlight differences between models, and offer additional user guides and how-to videos.
+Likewise, the HR department in an enterprise organization may ask a developer to find a virtual assistant that can give employees 24x7 access to information about benefits and facilitate navigating that information—all without having to speak with someone in person.

-Whatever the case or project, here are five best practices and tips for selecting a chatbot platform.
+Whatever the case or project, here are five best practices and tips for selecting a virtual assistant.

-- Pick a solution that can accomplish your immediate goals but won’t limit future expansion.
+- Pick solution that can accomplish your immediate goals but won’t limit future expansion.
 What does the group requesting the virtual assistant want to accomplish in the short-term?
-How is this goal currently addressed, and what are the challenges that are driving the need for a chatbot?
+How is this goal currently addressed, and what are the challenges that are driving the need for a virtual assistant?
 How could other groups in your organization also use this technology for their needs, including agent assistance, internal IT or HR support, and even health benefits enrollment?

-- Understand the impact AI has on the customer experience.
+- Understand the impact AI has on the virtual assistant and customer experience.
 Like many buzzwords, AI gets thrown around, so figure out where and how AI is used.
 It should be helping understand what customers are trying to do and making sense of the various ways that can be expressed as well as helping manage conversations in a natural, non-robotic way.
-The goal is to get the customer to the information they need without running into any dead ends.
-Without this, it’s just another FAQ.
+The goal is the get the customer to the information they need without running into any dead ends.
+Without this, it’s just another chatbot.

-- Ask what it takes to build, train and improve your chatbot over time.
+- Ask what it takes to build, train and improve your assistant over time.
 Despite the hype, AI doesn’t come knowing everything you need it to do, so get a clear sense of what intents (goals) or prebuilt content comes out-of-the-box and what you need to create yourself.
-Some chatbots offer the ability to use historical chatlogs and transcripts to create these intents, saving time.
+Some virtual assistants offer the ability to use historical chatlogs and transcripts to create these intents, saving time.
 Those using machine learning can also automatically adjust and improve responses over time.

 - Look for ways to connect to, not replace, existing investments.
 Often, emerging channels or technologies seem like they will replace established ones.
 But instead, they become just another medium for an organization to manage.
-A chatbot that connects to these channels and customer case systems can provide the best of both worlds: Modernizing the customer experience while more accurately routing users to the information and individuals that can solve their problems.
+A virtual assistant that connects to these channels and customer case systems can provide the best of both worlds; modernizing the customer experience while more accurately routing users to the information and individuals that can solve their problems.

-- Determine if the chatbot meets your deployment, scalability and security requirements.
+Determine if the virtual assistant meets your deployment, scalability and security requirements.
 Every organization and industry has its own unique compliance requirements and needs, so it’s important to have those criteria clearly defined.
-Many chatbots are delivered via the cloud to draw on the learnings and outcomes from other customer conversations, so if you require an on-premises solution or a single tenant environment, the list of available providers is much shorter.
+Many virtual assistants are delivered via the cloud to draw on the learnings and outcomes from other customer conversations, so if you require an on-premises solution or a single tenant environment, the list of available providers is much shorter.
 It’s also important to understand if and how your data is used, as it can have major impacts in highly regulated industries.
 IBM Watson® Assistant, for example, provides various deployment options including SaaS, on-premises and public cloud via IBM Cloud Pak® for Data, as well as optional data isolation for more stringent data privacy.

-IBM Watson Assistant is an AI chatbot that can help solve customer problems the first time.
+IBM Watson Assistant is a cloud-based AI assistant that can help solve customer problems the first time.
 It provides fast, consistent and accurate answers across applications, devices and channels.
 Using AI, Watson Assistant learns from customer conversations, improving its ability to resolve issues the first time while alleviating long wait times, tedious searches and unhelpful chatbots.
-Coupled with IBM Watson Discovery, you can enhance user interaction with information from documents and websites using AI-powered search functionality.
+Coupled with IBM Watson Discovery, you can enhance user interaction with information from documents and websites using AI-powered search.

 Watson Assistant optimizes interactions by asking customers for context around their statements.
 This reduces the frustration of having to rephrase questions, providing a more positive customer experience.
 In addition, Watson Assistant provides customers with an array of options in response to their questions.
 If it’s unable to resolve a particularly complex customer issue, it can seamlessly pass the customer to a human agent, right in the same channel.